tamaskovacs0408/udemy_react_course/section_10/README.md

  1. A function that should be executed after every component evaluation if the specified dependencies changed (the side effect codes go here)
  2. The dependencies of this effect -  the previous function only runs if THIS changes

+ In the dependencies we have to add all dependencies which are in the useEffect function.

+ **The dependencies tell to the React app, that after every specified component (where the `useEffect` is used) execution rerun the function inside the `useEffect` hook, if one of the dependencies is changed.
+(Don't put the `useState`'s setState function into the dependencies) If neither of them is changed, the function won't run.**

  ## localStorage